• ECTS

 Description

-This discipline has become fundamental in the engineering sciences, whether in electronics, robotics, signal processing, measurement, etc., due to the important role that computers have taken in all these fields.
+This discipline has become fundamental in engineering sciences, whether in electronics, robotics, signal processing, measurement, etc., due to the important role that computers now play in all these fields.

-This module aims at bringing students to develop computer code in a volume corresponding to the scale of a complete software.
-The quantity of code associated naturally gives rise to a need to structure the code so that it remains viable, and the concepts associated with code structuring will therefore be addressed or reinforced.
+This module aims to encourage students to develop computer code on a scale corresponding to that of a complete software program.
+The quantity of code involved naturally creates a need to structure the code so that it remains viable, and the concepts associated with code structuring will therefore be addressed or reinforced.

-The teaching is therefore organized for the most part around practical work and projects.
-The context concerns for a large part deep themes of EEA: signal processing (acquisition chain), instrument interfacing, and data transmission by internet on embedded Linux platform.
-The theme of event-based programming through the development of graphical interfaces will also be addressed.
-The supporting languages will be Labview and Python.
-Portions of C/C++ can be used at the initiative of the students in the projects.
+Teaching is therefore organized mainly around practical work and projects.
+The context largely concerns the core themes of the EEA: signal processing (acquisition chain), instrument interfacing, and data retrieval via the internet on an embedded Linux platform.
+The topic of event-driven programming through the development of graphical interfaces will also be covered.
+The languages used will be Labview and Python.
+Portions of C/C++ may be used in projects at the students' initiative.

 Read more